 President Trump 'So Happy' Black Unemployment Rate At A Historic Low

-President Trump took to Twitter Saturday to highlight the historic drop in the unemployment rate among African-Americans, a day after the Bureau of Labor Statistics (BLS) announced that rate fell to below 7 percent for the month of December — the lowest mark for black Americans since the bureau began tracking the data in the early 1970s.
+President Trump took to Twitter on Saturday to highlight the historic drop in the unemployment rate among African-Americans, a day after the Bureau of Labor Statistics announced that the rate fell below 7 percent for the month of December — the lowest mark for black Americans since the bureau began tracking the data in the early 1970s.

 "The African American unemployment rate fell to 6.8%, the lowest rate in 45 years.
 I am so happy about this News!
-And, in the Washington Post (of all places), headline states, 'Trumps first year jobs numbers were very, very good.'"
+And, in the Washington Post (of all places), headline states, 'Trumps first year jobs numbers were very, very good.' "

 The African American unemployment rate fell to 6.8%, the lowest rate in 45 years.
 I am so happy about this News!
 And, in the Washington Post (of all places), headline states, “Trumps first year jobs numbers were very, very good.”— Donald J. Trump (@realDonaldTrump) January 6, 2018

-The celebratory tweet was sent Saturday morning ahead of meetings with congressional Republican leadership and members of his Cabinet at Camp David, where a legislative strategy for 2018 is expected to be mapped out.
+The celebratory tweet was sent Saturday morning ahead of meetings with congressional Republican leadership and members of his Cabinet at the presidential retreat Camp David, where a legislative strategy for 2018 is expected to be mapped out.

-It also came in the midst of a tweetstorm, where the president gave a lengthy defense of his mental stability, referring to himself as "really smart" a "successful businessman" and "a very stable genius."
+It also came in the midst of a tweetstorm in which the president gave a lengthy defense of his mental stability, referring to himself as "really smart," a "successful businessman" and "a very stable genius."

-According to latest BLS report released Friday, the black unemployment rate has been in decline since at least October 2017.
-In March of last year, the unemployment rate for African-Americans 16 years of age or older was above 8 percent, but by September it fell below 7 percent.
+According to the latest BLS report released Friday, the black unemployment rate has been in decline since at least October 2017.
+In March, the unemployment rate for African-Americans 16 or older was above 8 percent, but by September, it fell to 7 percent.
 In December 2017, the rate hit the new low of 6.8 percent.

 By comparison, unemployment for whites in the month of December was 3.7 percent.

-During his campaign, Trump ran as a jobs creator — for all Americans — including African-Americans.
+During his campaign, Trump ran as a jobs creator — for all Americans.

-Kay Coles James, the new president of the conservative Heritage Foundation who is African-American, tweeted that there's more work to be be done, but added "what a great way to start the new year!"
+Kay Coles James, the new president of the conservative Heritage Foundation who is African-American, tweeted that there is more work to be done but added, "what a great way to start the new year!"

 Great news for African Americans – unemployment rate is the lowest EVER.— Kay Coles James (@KayColesJames) January 5, 2018